Want to follow along with this writing? Sign up Today, it's free and easy

 I liked the beginning, but the end was pretty disappointing.
 I wasn't expecting Meagan to be so shallow.
 I was hoping she'd drop her new boyfriend and run back to Chris.

-about 1 year ago Isabel said:
+over 1 year ago Isabel said:

 I really liked this piece.
 It was strong and a really good idea, and also written very well.
 However, when Meagan went to visit Chris after he was rescued, she didn't act at all concerned about him, or what he had been through for the past year.
 She just gushed on about her new boyfriend.
 Even if we assume that Meagan is shallow and boy crazy, most girls would have the common sense not to blatantly shove the fact that while their boyfriend had been kidnapped, they had dated another guy with "beautiful blue eyes".
 Aside from that, it was really good.